 Medium and deep chemical peels can lead to premature skin aging.
 Regular use thins the skin and causes it to sag which makes patients look much older.

 The deeper down that you exfoliate the skin, the more damage you are causing.
 When you get so far down to the dermis, you get past your stem cell layer and reach the skin’s collagen supplies.
 Penetrating this deep causes damage to the skin’s collagen.
 This temporarily increases collagen production leading to temporary aesthetic benefits, but in the long run the damage far outweighs the benefits.

 Due to the severe nature of the treatments, the skin is also left highly vulnerable to free radicals, toxins and pollutants from anywhere between 7 days to a month.
 When skin is left that vulnerable it doesn’t always repair to the same level again.

-Skin is also left highly sensitive to UV damage, which can increase the visible signs of ageing and in severe cases lead to skin conditions including cancer.
+Skin is also left highly sensitive to UV damage, which can increase the visible signs of aging and in severe cases lead to skin conditions, including cancer.

 It’s also more susceptible to damage from toxins such as alcohol or smoking.
 In its damaged state the skin cannot defend itself against these external sources.

 Patients with deeper skin tones are also at a particularly higher risk.
-The risk of postinflmamatory/post-peel hyperpigmentation increased significantly.
-When treating Black, Asian, Hispanic/Latino skin tones, deep peels should be avoided and an emphasis should be placed on preoperative preparation.¹
+The risk of post-inflammatory/post-peel hyperpigmentation increases significantly.
+Avoid using deep peels when treating Black, Asian, Hispanic and Latino skin tones.¹

 Major complications have also been reported to include significant scarring, dyspigmentation, allergic reactions, airway obstruction caused by swelling, toxic shock syndrome, cardiotoxicity, and corneal damage.²